devbisme/KiField/README.rst

 and place them into a spreadsheet for bulk editing, after which you can insert the edited values from the spreadsheet back into the schematic or library.

+KiField is usually employed in a three-step process:

+#.
+First use KiField to extract the part field labels and values from a
+   schematic or library and place them into a CSV or XLSX spreadsheet file.

+#.
+Edit the spreadsheet file to change existing field values, add entirely
+   new fields, or completely delete fields.

+#.
+Finally, use KiField to insert the updated field labels and values from
+   the spreadsheet file into the schematic or library.

 * Free software: MIT license
 * Documentation: https://kifield.readthedocs.org.